Lilypad-Tech/module-sdxl/readme.md

 # SDXL Turbo Pipeline: A Lightweight Module for Lilypad

-This README provides instructions for running the SDXL Turbo Pipeline module on the Lilypad network using Docker and Lilypad CLI.
+This README provides instructions for running the SDXL Turbo Pipeline module on the Lilypad network via the Lilypad CLI.
+Learn about installing the CLI here: https://docs.lilypad.tech/lilypad/lilypad-testnet/install-run-requirements

 ## Prerequisites